ART HOUSE FILMS ON THE BIG SCREEN

 Studio C-Cinema’s director, Robert Maier, worked with John Waters on five films, and was the line producer of Polyester.
 He will display his collection of artifacts from the production, have a Q&A following the film, and sign copies of his book Low Budget Hell: Making Underground Movies with John Waters.

 John Waters was recently selected for a life-time retrospective of his films at Lincoln Center as one of America’s greatest filmmakers.
 Some might question if this notorious taboo-breaker deserved such an honor, but the author, artist and director of 12 films has had an amazing career, and is in the same class as Andy Warhol and Salvador Dali.

 Waters’ first films as a teenager in the early 1960s reflected the era and helped define the term “underground film.”
 Having caught the eye of the New York film distributor, New Line Cinema and British producer Michael White (Monty Python and Rocky Horror Picture Show), Waters was given enough funding to produce a “mainstream” underground film.
 Polyester was shot in 35mm, featured celebrity actors (Tab Hunter and punk-rock star Stiv Bators), had a full professional crew, and a nationwide opening in mainstream theaters.
-Bill Murray sung the theme song, composed by Chris Stein of Blondie, who also co-wrote the music soundtrack with multiple-Grammy-award winning composer, Michael Kamen.
+Bill Murray sung the theme song with Debbie Harry, which was composed by Chris Stein of Blondie, who also co-wrote the music soundtrack with multiple-Grammy-award winning composer, Michael Kamen.

 March 12, 13, 14 Festival of Contemporary Irish Films from the Irish Film Board